-A native of North Carolina, Edwards spent over fifty years in several professions including being a fisherman, boat owner and working in the shipping industry.
+A native of North Carolina, Lee spent over fifty years in several professions including being a fisherman, boat owner and working in the shipping industry.
 He is now retired and writing full-time.
 His scifi, Tar Kyler: Time Traveling Mercenary, was published by Rogue Phoenix Press.
-Edwards is currently working on The Travels of Jacob Spach, a fictional account based on the travels of his grandfather around the early 1900’s.
+Lee is currently working on The Travels of Jacob Spach, a fictional account based on the travels of his grandfather around the early 1900’s.
 Glass Wind Chimes has become a part of him, as a part of him is scattered throughout the story.

 Tar Kyler: Time Travel Mercenary

 When ex-SEAL team leader, Tar Kyler is hired by an elite cartel to strong-arm a physicist who has created a time machine, the plan backfires and he becomes the scientist’s protégé.
 With only months to live, he has to teach Kyler everything he knows as well as ironing out a few issues with “Laws.”
 They discovered that if you travel to another time and make a change, then come home to the exact time you left, everything you changed went back like it was.
 Law #1 was that in order to make the change permanent you had to stay away at least two seconds.

 Law #2 was you only got one chance to make a change.
 If you blew it, you were stuck with what history gave you.
 All the earlier attempts before they learned about Law #1 were impossible to retry because of Law #2.